A Pharaoh’s Playground: The Grand Egyptian Museum Opens GEM Childrens Museum - My Family Travels

 A stunning statue of King Ramesses II, 38 feet tall and 3,200 years old, reminds all who enter of the great treasures within.
 Nearby, two more royalty guard the Gift Shop.
 The graceful stone King and Queen, thought to be from the Ptolemaic era because of their style, form a meeting spot.
 The Gift Shop itself, full of quality Egyptian jewelry, museum reproductions, design objects and unusual fabrics, is well worth a visit.
 The PR team points to the elegant tableware and home accessories that make good gifts for the local market.

 Inside, the museum is organized into three wings.
-The wing visitors initially see features retail space and is mostly open.
-Three restaurants, already popular, include Zooba for classic Egyptian dishes in a modern, casual setting; 30 North for coffee; and Laduree, the French brand, for sweets.
+The wing visitors initially see features retail space, as artistically presented as the rest.
+The first restaurants are already popular.
+Zooba serves classic Egyptian dishes in a modern, casual setting.
+30 North pours coffee and Laduree, the French brand, features sweets.

 Adjacent areas for conferences, a 3D cinema, upscale boutiques and more restaurants radiate from the main lobby.
 Visitors will soon strap on VR goggles (separate fee) for a HoloLens Experience that mixes augmented reality with visitors’ real-time movements.
 An audio guide to the galleries is in the works.

 A new structure rises next door.
-It will house the 144-foot-long, antique boat, the Solar Barque of the Pharaoh Khufu, when restoration is complete.
-That work and the Artifact Conservation Labs are closed to the public.
+It will house the 144-foot-long, antique boat, the Solar Barque of the Pharaoh Khufu when restoration is complete.
+That work and the Artifact Conservation Labs are currently closed to the public.

-The Grand Egyptian Museum’s Gem: The Grand Staircase
+The Grand Egyptian Museum’s Jewel: The Grand Staircase

 The Pyramids of Khufu (left) and Khafre (right) in Giza are just beyond the gardens at the newly opened GEM.
 Photo c.
 Ron Bozman/Spring Hill Prods.